Course Title: Regulation and Governance in the Crypto-Economy

 Course Description

-This course will introduce you to the regulatory and governance considerations arising from the emergence of blockchain, crypto-assets, distributed ledger technologies and fintech.
-You will analyse and understand the development of government and industry self-regulation in the face of disruptive technologies and the role of government, industry organisations, practice standards and codes of conduct in general as well as in the specific context of the crypto-economy.
+This course will introduce you to the regulatory, governance and policy considerations arising from the digital economy associated with blockchain, AI, generative AI and platform technologies.
+You will analyse and understand the development of government and industry regulation in the face of disruptive technologies and the role of government, industry organisations, practice standards and codes of conduct in general as well as in the specific context of the digital-economy.
 You will also consider the challenges to ‘traditional’ regulation and governance models presented by new and massively-disruptive technologies and explore how these challenges are being addressed around the globe.

 Objectives/Learning Outcomes/Capability Development